brendt/stitcher.io/app/PHP/GettingStarted/Content/01-the-basics/02-basic-syntax.md

 hello(1, 2); // Will error
 ```

 Note that `declare(strict_types=1)` is rather limited as it only checks for strict types on a per-file basis.
-Later in this book, I'll recommend the use of a static analyzer instead.
+Later in this book, we'll recommend the use of a static analyzer instead.
 Also note that since PHP checks types at the boundaries of function calls, it's not possible to type a standalone variable; once again something that's solved with static analyzers.

-From here on out, I'll use types whenever possible.
+From here on out, we'll use types whenever possible.
 They aren't a requirement, but we're learning about modern PHP for serious projects, and types are an invaluable tool to use.

 ## Classes